 The descriptions, content, and policies provided herein describe the institution's procedures and practices in language to be understood by the general public.
 Disclosures are set forth to keep students and employees safe and facilities secure.
-Statistics are included separately for the three most recent calendar years.
+Statistics are included in Section 11 for the three most recent calendar years.